FNSL1996/PEP_FEniCS/README.md

 https://fenicsproject.org/olddocs/dolfin/2019.1.0/python/

 This repository consists of:
-  - example.py: An example code for Cryer's Problem.
-The parameters used are taken from Haagenson et al., 2020
+  - cryertest.py: A Cryer's Problem Test.
+The parameters used are taken from Haagenson et al., 2020.
+It is possible to modify it to use poro-elasto-plastic rheology uncommenting the section indicated on the code
   - auxiliary_updated.py: Module of functions used in the poro-elasto-plastic formulation
-  - octant.xml:
+  - octant.*: Mesh files for Cryer's test